chingu-voyages/voyage-project-tier3-planningpoker/README.md

 -   Overview:
     - [ ] A full-stack application designed to facilitate Scrum poker sessions with a user-friendly interface.

+-   User Authentication:
+    - [ ] The application must include user authentication functionalities, allowing users to log in and log out securely.
+    - [ ] User login and logout forms should be processed through the database to ensure data integrity and security.

 -   Creating a Poker Session
-    - [ ] Upon successful login, the app prompts the user to enter session details, including the session name, task details and voting scale.
+    - [ ] Upon successful login, the app prompts the user to enter session details, including the session name, task description and voting scale.
     - [ ] The app supports various voting scales such as Fibonacci Sequence, T-shirt Sizes, Power of Two Sequence, Linear Scale, etc.
     - [ ] Once session details are selected, the app generates a unique session key.
     - [ ] The user who creates the session shares the session key with their teammates.